om-kumar07/Telegram-Bot/README.md

 ## Installation
    -> clone the repo and setup the pyhon file to the intended directory .
    -> Setup the local environment or global environment will works fine
-   -> install the required dependencies :
+   -> install the required dependencies
+   ->  After performing the installation process , paste your telegram token ( provided by telegram Father Bot ) in variable
+       tok_hash in   `vid_req_bot.py` file and after that just run the  script using IDE or terminal. open your telegram bot profile and paste any instagram post link which contains either video or photo.
+       After few seconds there you go.

+# Use
       pip install pyshortners
       pip install instaloader
       pip install python-telegram-bot
-# Use
-    After performing the installation process , paste your telegram token ( provided by telegram Father Bot ) in variable tok_hash in   `vid_req_bot.py` file and after that just run the  script using IDE or terminal. open your telegram bot profile and paste any instagram post link which contains either video or photo.
-After few seconds there you go.

 ## Contact
 Created by [Om Kumar](https://github.com/om-kumar07) - feel free to contact me at notifyomkumar@gmail.com.